-(3) The voters of Upson County approved the imposition of a 1% sales tax to fund the above projects and retire associated debt.
+(3) The voters of Upson County approved the imposition of a 1% sales tax to fund the above projects.
 Amounts expended for these projects may include sales tax proceeds, state, local property taxes and/or other funds over the life of the projects.

 Section II